testcontainers/testcontainers-java/modules/mssqlserver/README.md

         ... create a connection and run test as normal
 ```

+> *Note:* Due to licencing restrictions you are required to accept an EULA for this container image.
+To indicate that you accept the MS SQL Server image EULA, Please place a file at the root of the classpath named `container-license-acceptance.txt`, e.g. at `src/test/resources/container-license-acceptance.txt`.
+This file should contain the line: `microsoft/mssql-server-linux:latest`

 ## Dependency information

 Replace `VERSION` with the [latest version available on Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.testcontainers%22).